McDaan/general/namada/README.md

 - Viewing Key alias: *testmasp* & *testmasp2*

 ## Generating a payment address
-Creating a payment address from the Spending Key (command will generate a different payment address each time you run it - they can be reused or discarded, and relationship between them can't be deciphered w/o the Spending Key):
+Generating a payment address from the Spending Key (command will generate a different payment address each time you run it - they can be reused or discarded, and relationship between them can't be deciphered w/o the Spending Key):
 ```
 namadaw masp gen-addr \
     --key testmasp \